-LIFEPlan member and Plattsburgh resident Chad Clukey is a terrific example of one such essential worker.
+LIFEPlan member and Plattsburgh resident Chad Clukey ,is a terrific example of a detail orientated essential worker.

 Change has never been easy for Chad.
 He thrives on routine and consistency.
 Unfortunately, he has been faced with a lot of changes this year.
-A family member became ill, working with Danielle to create a Self-Direction budget so he can receive supports in his home, learning new cleaning procedures at work, and wearing a mask while at work top the list.
+A family member became ill.
+He has been working with Danielle to create a Self-Direction budget so he can receive supports in his home.
+Also, he has been learning new cleaning procedures while wearing a mask at work to name a few.

 How?
 At work, Chad prides himself on taking his role very seriously, Chad shared, “Things really changed on how they wanted the vehicles to be cleaned.
 They have special cleaners for all the contact points (where people touch).
 Danielle and my Supported Employment job coach have helped me manage all these changes and excel at work”.

 His dedication and work ethic did not go unnoticed by The ARC administration.
 In fact, they were so impressed with the efforts put forth by Chad and his team in keeping people safe that they personally met with them to say thank you.
 Chad was excited to not only be recognized for his efforts, but he also received a beautiful ARC hoodie and thank you card, which meant a lot to him.